How Does Scoring Work In Water Polo?

-In water polo, teams score goals by throwing the water polo ball into the goal of the opposite team, making sure that the ball completely crosses the goal line.
+In water polo, teams score goals by throwing the water polo ball into the opposing team’s goal.
+The shot only counts as a goal if the ball completely crosses the goal line.

-Even if the ball is tipped off of the goalie, or in the goalie's hands, if the entirety of the water polo ball crosses the goal line, then it is considered a goal and one point is awarded.
+Even if the ball is tipped off of the goalie or in the goalie's hands, it is still considered a goal if the entirety of the water polo ball crosses the goal line.
 The ball is out of bounds if it goes outside or around the goal.
 The goal line extends from goal post to goal post, parallel to the crossbar at the top of the goal.
 Every goal is worth one point, whether it is a regular goal or a penalty shot.

 The goal line in water polo runs from goal post to goal post and parallel to the crossbar.
 The entirety of the ball must cross this line in order to be considered a goal.
-If the ball “bars out"- hits the crossbar and then shoots out of the goal- it does not count as a goal.
-If the ball is tipped off of the goalie or in the goalie’s possession, once the ball crosses that goal line, then it is counted as a goal.
+If the ball “bars out”, meaning it hits the crossbar and then shoots out of the goal, it does not count as a goal.
+If the ball is tipped off of the goalie or in the goalie’s possession, once the ball crosses that goal line it is counted as a goal.

 In water polo, a goal is worth one point.
-Unlike in other sports where different types of shots might have different point values, each goal in water polo is with one point, even if it is a free penalty shot.
+Unlike in other sports where different types of shots might have different point values, each goal in water polo is always worth one point, even if it is a free penalty shot.

-A penalty shot is a free shot taken from the 5 meter line.
-It is usually the result of a foul that allows a team to take a penalty shot.
-No defender is allowed to interfere with the shot and the shot must be taken in one continuous motion.
-If there is any break in the continuous motion of the shot, the penalty shot is forfeited and possession of the ball is given to the other team.
+A penalty shot is a free shot taken from the 5-meter line.
+Penalty shots are usually the result of some sort of foul.
+No defender is allowed to interfere with the shot, and the shot must be taken in one continuous motion.
+If there is any break in the continuous motion of the shot, the penalty shot is forfeited, and possession of the ball is given to the other team.